groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2021/groupdocs.viewer-for-.net-21.12-release-notes.md

 There are 12 features, improvements, and bug-fixes in this release, most notable are:

-* Text gradient support for DOCX files
+* Added text gradient support for DOCX files
-* Barcode fields are not updated in .NET
+* Fields are going to be updated when rendering Words documents that contains barcodes
-* Excel original grid should not be changed when Overflow HideText and OverlayIfNextIsEmpty rendering
+* Excel original grid should not be changed when text overflow is set to HideText or OverlayIfNextIsEmpty
-* Fixed application crash on Linux when Processing a File with a Form Element

 ## Full List of Issues Covering all Changes in this Release